 For decades, there was an exemption for "discharges incidental to the normal operation of a vessel," but the exemption was eliminated as a result of a court order.
 As a result, the original VGP was developed and finalized in February 2009 to address discharges incidental to the normal operation of vessels.
 The VGP applies to commercial vessels 79 feet in length or greater and regulates 26 specific discharge categories.
 Vessels less than 79 feet and commercial fishing vessels (except for ballast water discharges) were exempted by Congress until December 18, 2013.
-Fishing vessels will become subject to the VGP in December 2013, as will those ted annually to EPA.
+Fishing vessels will become subject to the VGP in December 2013, as will those smaller vessels that were previously exempt.
+The sVGP was tailored specifically to smaller vessels.
+Lifeboats and other small boats carrying onboard larger vessels, however, are covered by the carrying vessel's VGP.